Alberta Social Credit Party: Dormancy in the 1980s

 Clark returned to the backbench a little more than a year after the election.
-On November 29, 1980, former Calgary mayor Rod Sykes became the party's new leader, defeating Edmonton alderman Julian Kinisky 538–292.
-Again without its leader in the legislature, the party continued to sag in the polls.
+On 29 November 1980, former Calgary mayor Rod Sykes became the party's new leader, defeating Edmonton alderman Julian Kinisky 538–292.
+Raymond Speaker became parliamentary leader, and hence leader of the opposition.
+Sykes was unable to get into the legislature, and the party continued to sag in the polls.

 The beginning of the end for Social Credit came when Clark retired from politics in 1981.
-His seat of Olds-Didsbury, a longstanding Social Credit bastion, was resoundingly lost to Western Canada Concept.
+His seat of Olds-Didsbury, a longstanding Social Credit bastion (parts of the riding had been in Social Credit hands for all but one month since 1935), was resoundingly lost to Western Canada Concept, an Alberta separatist party, and its candidate Gordon Kesler.
 In the process, Social Credit lost official status in the legislature.
 Unable to resolve the party's internal and financial problems, Sykes quit as leader in March 1982.

-On March 31, 1982, Social Credit parliamentary leader Raymond Speaker, the leader of the opposition in the Legislative Assembly, announced that Social Credit would sit out that year's election.
-In his press release, he said it would be useless for Social Credit to fight the next election since there were not enough Social Credit voters left in the province.
+On 31 March 1982, Speaker announced that Social Credit would sit out that year's election.
+In a press release, Speaker said it would be useless for Social Credit to fight the next election since there were not enough Social Credit voters left in the province.

 The Social Credit Party council quickly distanced itself from Speaker's statement.
 There was wide speculation at the time that Speaker would cross the floor to Western Canada Concept.
-Unable to attract a new leader, the Social Credit membership held an emergency meeting September 18, 1982.
+Unable to attract a new leader, the Social Credit membership held an emergency meeting 18 September 1982.
 A resolution was put forward that would have dissolved the party.
 This was soundly rejected by the attending delegates and a new president was elected.

 As soon as the writs were dropped in October, Speaker and Walt Buck left the party to become independent candidates for the legislature.
 The party's third MLA, Fred Mandeville announced his retirement.
 For the first time since 1935, the party had no incumbents.
 George Richardson was named acting leader.

 Social Credit went into the 1982 election in a precarious position.
 Not only was it without a full-time leader or incumbents, but it had been unable to get its leader elected to the legislature at any point during the parliamentary term.
 The party ran only 23 candidates and garnered only 0.8 percent of the vote.
 It was shut out of the Legislative Assembly altogether for the first time, and has never elected another MLA.

 In 1986, Social Credit, Western Canada Concept and the Heritage Party of Alberta joined to form the Alberta Alliance Political Association.
 The Alliance fell apart when the WCC left, followed by Social Credit.
 The AAPA became the present-day Alberta Party.
 Social Credit sat out the 1986 election.
 Most of its remaining supporters joined and ran for the Representative Party, which had been formed by Speaker after he and Buck were denied funding normally reserved to opposition parties.
+Speaker's new party billed itself as a more modern version of Social Credit without the monetary policies.